FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/precompiled.md

 ----

-Precompiled contracts provide a way to use C.++The method of writing contracts, which separates contract logic from data, has better performance than solidity contracts, and can be upgraded by modifying the underlying code.。
+Precompiled contracts provide a way to use C++The method of writing contracts, which separates contract logic from data, has better performance than solidity contracts, and can be upgraded by modifying the underlying code。

 ### Precompiled Contracts vs. Solidity Contracts